- We live in an economy where about 70-80% of market value is derived from intangible assets such as corporate reputation.

 What is the Corporate Reputation Quotient Model?

 Reputations are as important to protect as ever.
-This is true on an individual level but applies tenfold for corporations trying to get ahead in a competitive market.
+This is true on an individual level but applies tenfold to corporations trying to get ahead in a competitive market.
 After all, we live in an economy where about 70-80% of market value is derived from intangible assets such as brand equity and public perception.

 Corporate reputation is of growing relevance to organizations of all shapes and sizes.
 The amount of scholarly content on the web exploring corporate reputation is just one of many indications of the uptick in its importance.